Alexandria Black History Museum

 902 Wythe Street, Alexandria, Virginia 22314

-Free admission is available to American Association of Museum Members (AAM), Virginia Association of Museums Members (VAM), Veterans and Alexandria City Employees.
+Free admission for American Alliance of Museum members (AAM), Virginia Association of Museums Members (VAM), Veterans and Alexandria City Employees.

 To arrange for a staff member from the Alexandria Black History Museum to speak to your school or organization about Alexandria’s African American history, contact museum staff for availability at 703.746.4356 at least one month prior to your visit.